How Much Does It Cost To Build A Recycled Asphalt Driveway?

 The short and simple answer is: YES.
 Instead of having to dig up new gravel and use more oil, recycled asphalt simply replaces all those materials and issues.
 Of course, asphalt in itself is not a very environmentally friendly product.
 But if you are going to use it, recycled asphalt is certainly the way to go.

-The two things that we see as cons in regards to using recycled asphalt.
+The two things that I see as cons in regards to using recycled asphalt.

 The quality of the asphalt out there can vary greatly.
 The last thing you want is a driveway that crumbles and wears after a year of use due to improper manufacturing practices.
 To prevent this, make sure you buy from a reputed and well known company.
 You should also ask to see if they have any photos of projects that have been completed using their asphalt.
 This will give you an idea of what you can expect using that companies asphalt.